neuhalje/notmuch-task/README.rst

 0
   Command ran successfully.
 The task-id has been written to stdout 90
-  An unexpected error has occured
+  An unexpected error has occurred
 91
   File not found.
 The file passed could not be opened 92